 6. All ports and controls on the front for easy access.

 7. MC4 to 8mm charging cable included.

 1. 1 year warranty compared to 2 years for its competitors.

 2. DC output is limited to 8A compared to 10A for its competitors.
 However, for typical astronomy applications, 8A or ~100W is more than sufficient.

 3. EBL should specify the number of full discharge cycles expected.

 4. EBL needs to fix the SOC meter so that it more accurately reflects the SOC both during discharge and charge cycles.

 Amazon links are Affiliate links from which I can earn commissions at no cost to you.
 If you would like to support my web site and its content please consider using my links when ordering products.

-The EBL Voyager 1000 and 330 Power Stations along with their Apollo 100W solar panels can be ordered from the Amazon links below.
+The EBL Voyager 2097Wh, 1843Wh,1000, 500 and 300 Power Stations along with their Apollo 100W and 200W solar panels can be ordered from the Amazon links below.
 These are some of the lowest priced portable power stations on the market.

 You may also want to watch the video review of the EBL Voyager 1000 which I posted on my YouTube channel which can be found here www.youtube.com/watch?v=7ZldEI-GMHU